 What is planned maintenance?

-Maintenance can be planned and scheduled (like getting your car services every six months), or planned and unscheduled (like planning to replace a lightbulb whenever it stops working).
+Because of this, planned maintenance can be planned and scheduled (like getting your car serviced every six months), or planned and unscheduled (like planning to replace a lightbulb whenever it stops working).